karmada-io/website/docs/userguide/scheduling/cluster-resources.md

 #### Schedule based on General Cluster Resource Models

-Assume that there is a Pod which will be scheduled to one of the clusters managed by Karmada.
+Assume that there is a Pod which will be scheduled to one of the member clusters managed by Karmada.

-Member1 is like:
+Member1:

 ```
 resourceSummary: